theresagonz/noted/README.md

 # Noted: A simple, flexible way to log your day.

 ## About
-# Noted: A simple, flexible way to log your day
 Log a memorable moment, a new idea, something learned, a ridiculous thought, or anything else that makes today notable.

 Organize your notes with tags and choose to keep private or share with the community.